vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 ## Editing Citations

-This library provides services and components for entering structured literary citations in an interactive and partially constrained UI.
+This library provides services and components for entering **structured literary citations** (like `α 123` for verse 123 of the first book -`α`- of Homer's Odyssey) in an interactive and partially constrained UI.

+### Model

-Such citations are defined as a **hierarchy**, from the largest to the smallest work's structure, in a specific order.
-For instance, the _Iliad_ is cited by book number first, and then by verse number.
+These citations are defined as a **hierarchy**, from the largest to the smallest work's structure, in a specific order.
+For instance, the _Iliad_, which is structured in books which are structured in verses, is cited by book number first, and then by verse number.
 So, the hierarchy here is:

-1. book
+1. book;
-2. verse
+2. verse.

-Dante's _Commedia_ instead has 3 levels, as it is cited by _cantica_, _canto_ and verse.
+Dante's _Commedia_ instead has 3 levels, as it is cited by _cantica_, _canto_ and _verso_:

+1. _cantica_;
+2. _canto_;
+3. _verso_.

 These hierarchies define **paths**, where each **step** brings us closer to the portion of the text we want to address: for instance, book 1 (first step) and verse 123 (second step).